MIT-Senseable-City-Lab/octopus-documentation/docs/cases/case2.md

 ---

-# 🌬️ Mobile Air Quality Monitoring
+# 🌬️ Air Quality Monitoring

+_Mobile deployment with the octopus_

 ---